Living Abroad, Entrepreneurship and Value Theory

 This will help you imagine many new interactions and help you think more disruptively.
 And if nothing else it will be a great growing experience.

 As mentioned above there are several factors that contribute to immigrants overrepresentation in entrepreneurship.
 Another important factor is that when someone immigrates to a new country, one starts operating in an outsider mode and later could become an “insider-outsider”.
-Being an “insider-outsider” is valuable for an entrepreneur and is a topic that I discuss in another article titled Being an “Insider-Outsider”.
+Being an “insider-outsider” is valuable for an entrepreneur and is a topic that I discuss in another article titled Being an “Insider-Outsider” and its impact on innovation and creativity”.

 Since I am a dyslexic, I am prone to spelling and grammar mistakes.
-I hope that it does not distract from the substance of the article.
+Hopefully it does not distract from the substance of the article.

 Thank you for reading this article